slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 It is important to note that expectations are tied to a *package name*, whereas provenance is tied to an *artifact*.
-Different versions of the same package name may have different artifacts and therefore different provenance.
-Similarly, an artifact may have different names in different package ecosystems but use the same provenance file.
+Different versions of the same package name will likely have different artifacts and therefore different provenance.
+Similarly, an artifact might have different names in different package ecosystems but use the same provenance file.

 ## Architecture options